Patrick Murray1

 M, #123319, b.
 9 March 1793, d.
 15 September 1869

-Sir Windham Carmichael-Anstruther, 7th and 4th Bt. was born on 9 March 1793 at Lincoln's Inn Fields, London, England.1 He was the son of Sir John Anstruther of that Ilk, 4th and 1st Bt. and Maria Isabella Brice.1 He married, firstly, Meredith Maria Wetherell, daughter of Charles Wetherell, in 1824.2 He married, secondly, Anne Constance Grey, daughter of Allen Williamson Grey, on 10 May 1841.2 He married, thirdly, Mary Anne Parsons, daughter of John Parsons, on 30 September 1859.2 He died on 15 September 1869 at age 76 at Boulogne, France.1
+Sir Windham Carmichael-Anstruther, 7th and 4th Bt. was born on 9 March 1793 at Lincoln's Inn Fields, London, EnglandG.1 He was the son of Sir John Anstruther of that Ilk, 4th and 1st Bt. and Maria Isabella Brice.1 He married, firstly, Meredith Maria Wetherell, daughter of Charles Wetherell, in 1824.2 He married, secondly, Anne Constance Grey, daughter of Allen Williamson Grey, on 10 May 1841.2 He married, thirdly, Mary Anne Parsons, daughter of John Parsons, on 30 September 1859.2 He died on 15 September 1869 at age 76 at Boulogne, FranceG.1

-Sir Windham Carmichael-Anstruther, 7th and 4th Bt. was educated in 1808 at Eton College, Eton, Berkshire, England.1 He gained the rank of officer in the service of the Coldstream Guards.1 He gained the rank of Major in 1831 in the service of the Lanark Militia.1 He succeeded to the title of 4th Baronet Anstruther, of Fort William, Bengal [G.B., 1798] in November 1831.1 He succeeded to the title of 7th Baronet Anstruther, of Anstruther and of Elie House, co.
-Fife [N.S., 1700] in November 1831, and from 1817 "of Carmichael and Westraw, co.
-Lanark."1 After succeeding to the estates, he became "inextricably involved, and at length, after many years, succeeded in breaking the entail of his Anstruther estates, and sold them in 1856, together with the mansion of Elie House, to the brothers Baird [for £145,000]."1 He held the office of Deputy Lieutenant (D.L.) of Lanarkshire.3
+He was educated in 1808 at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of officer in the Coldstream Guards.1 He gained the rank of Major in 1831 in the Lanark Militia.1 He succeeded as the 7th Baronet Anstruther, of Anstruther and of Elie House, co.
+Fife [N.S., 1700] in November 1831, and from 1817 'of Carmichael and Westraw, co.
+Lanark.1' He succeeded as the 4th Baronet Anstruther, of Fort William, Bengal [G.B., 1798] in November 1831.1 After succeeding to the estates, he became "inextricably involved, and at length, after many years, succeeded in breaking the entail of his Anstruther estates, and sold them in 1856, together with the mansion of Elie House, to the brothers Baird [for £145,000]."1 He held the office of Deputy Lieutenant (D.L.) of Lanarkshire.3

 Child of Sir Windham Carmichael-Anstruther, 7th and 4th Bt. and Meredith Maria Wetherell